 Dr. Kiran’s research has shown that providing evidence-based brain rehabilitation therapy on smartphones and tablets is one way to reach larger numbers of patients that need therapy.
 As she says, “technology allows patients access to therapy much like they can access Uber or online shopping”.

-She describes one study whose results show that stroke patients who use a therapy app on a tablet or smartphone to practice at home get significantly more therapy overall and that this translates into significant improvements in recovery.
+She describes one study whose results show that stroke patients who use a therapy app on a tablet, Chromebook, or smartphone to practice at home get significantly more therapy overall and that this translates into significant improvements in recovery.
 The study also shows that patients who are mildly impaired after stroke, as well as patients who are significantly impaired, can achieve language mastery with practice, giving hope to people who are written off by the insurance system as unable to get better.

 And using the data derived from technology, she says we can also make predictions about each individual’s recovery trajectory, based on their demographics, time since injury, and a number of other factors.
 So that going forward, we can come up with successful customized therapy plans for each patient.
 “The future of brain rehabilitation is on-demand, data-driven and personalized”, she says.